As a Workmen’s Circle School, our mission and history are linked to a struggle for social and economic justice for all.

 We welcome multiple voices on all issues, and foster a safe space for impassioned, respectful debate.

-Our innovative model of intergenerational social justice programming was awarded a grant for 2012-2013 from the Bronfman Youth Fellowship’s Alumni Venture fund.
+Our innovative model of intergenerational social justice programming was awarded a grant from the Bronfman Youth Fellowship’s Alumni Venture fund.
 Thank you BYFI for supporting our work!